jralph/Twig-Markdown/README.md

 You can add this code to your Laravel 5 install in any way you like, but we recommend using a service provider.

+## Security

+Due to any and all HTML being perfectly valid within Markdown, this package does not choose to pre-sanitise input, and only pre-sanitises input when forced (the `tag` functionality does this).

+Care should be taken when using the `filter`, `function`, or `global` combined with user input, as this could potentially lead to XSS vulnerabilities.
+Generally speaking you would want to strip `<script>` tags from any output as a bare minimum.

 ## Provided Functionality ##

 The Twig-Markdown extension provides globals, functions, filters and tags to assist you with your markdown processing.